tbenthompson/okada_wrapper/README.md

 A different MATLAB mex wrapper for the Okada dislocation sources is available on [Paul Segall's website](https://pangea.stanford.edu/research/CDFM/software/index.html).

+#### Common issues:
+If you're having problems installing on a recent version of OSX, see here for some help: https://github.com/tbenthompson/okada_wrapper/issues/3

 #### MATLAB

 Download the code::